dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 ### Packaging

 Several requirements are mandated for analyzer packages to be properly recognized (Netstandard only, A call to designated property function will need to be part of the packaged build assets, dependencies will need to be packaged, binaries structure flattened).
+There might as well be couple of optional practices making the analyzer package more resources savvy (E.g. defining the rule ids and enablement status within the mentioned property function - so that such information doesn't require loading and calling of the analyzer type).

-Also such a dependency is a purely development time harness - so it should be marked as [`DevelopmentDependency`](https://learn.microsoft.com/en-us/nuget/reference/nuspec#developmentdependency).
+Also custom analyzer package is a dependency is a purely development time harness - so it should be marked as [`DevelopmentDependency`](https://learn.microsoft.com/en-us/nuget/reference/nuspec#developmentdependency).

 In order to simplify the packaging process (and meeting above mentioned requiements) a dotnet template will be provided producing proper package on pack action.